 Know what dividends you can take

-Of course, the other great part of knowing how much you need to pay in taxes is knowing how much you can put in your pocket.
-Bookkeeping software can help you get a clear idea of what dividends you can take from your company without falling foul of HMRC rules.
+Of course, the other great part of knowing how much you need to pay in company taxes is knowing how much you can put in your pocket.
+Bookkeeping software like Crunch Zero will let you see your income and expenditure, but you’ll need accountancy software like Crunch Two to give you a clear idea of your profits, what tax you need to pay, and the amount of dividends you can take from your company.

 Easy bank reconciliation

 Bank reconciliation is an important part of life as a small business owner.
 It’s a small, simple job that can have a big impact on your records and tax liabilities.

 To reconcile your bank statements, you need to get all your bank transactions and match them against your recorded expenses and sales invoices.
 This can be frustrating work, especially since even a single missing penny can cause disarray.
 With online bookkeeping software, the job becomes far, far simpler.